 Most of my research focuses on transparency.
-I am passionate about this field because opening up and sharing good information can improve communication, coordination, cooperation, capacity-building, and accountability.
+I am passionate about this field because transparency can improve communication, coordination, cooperation, capacity-building, and accountability.
 Article 19, a nonprofit, calls transparency “the oxygen of democracy”, but the axiom can be extended to the private sector and other areas of human interaction.

 Studying transparency appeals to my interdisciplinary background and to who I am—a straightforward, earnest individual (sometimes blunt to a fault).
-It also seems to be a career vocation: I ran and owned a window-cleaning business during my university years (Squeaky Clean), so transparency has kept me in the business of cleaning windows, figuratively speaking.
+Transparency also seems to be a ‘life vocation’: I ran and owned a window-cleaning business during my university years (Squeaky Clean), so transparency has kept me in the business of cleaning windows, figuratively speaking.
 What’s more, my parents both owned their own marketing and advertising firms, so I share their obsessions with revelation and publicity, while atoning for their spins.

 At the FGV, I lead the Public Transparency Program (PTP) and a research project called (in aspirational fashion) the Transparency Evaluation Network (TEN).
 I founded the PTP in 2014 as a collaboration between the FGV School of Law and FGV-EBAPE.
 The PTP undertakes several initiatives.
-It consults with governments and organizations; gauges how well Brazilian governments are complying with the country’s new freedom of information law.
-At TEN, we compile, develop, apply and compare public transparency evaluations from around Latin America in order to promote more reliable research on transparency, foster networks of engaged evaluators, and compare levels of compliance.
+It consults with governments and organizations; gauges how well Brazilian governments are complying with transparency policies, and advances policy innovations (such as this one).
+TEN is a research project dedicated to compiling and comparing public transparency evaluations from around Latin America in order to promote more reliable research on transparency and gauge levels of compliance.
 We have compiled over 300 evaluations on transparency in Latin America, from 2003-18 and published an article in 2021 describing our findings.
 We are looking for new partners to give continuity to the TEN project.

 Currently, I am involved in several research projects at different stages of data collection, analysis or writing.
 These include: